freaky-dirac/spring-security-example/README.md

 ```

 ## How to deploy by jetty
-Copy the file restfulspring.war in the jetty webapps folder.
+Copy the file restfulspringsecurity.war in the jetty webapps folder.

 ## Status
 In progress...
 NOT STABLE CODE